Christoph16478/iq/iq_python.md

 Web developers use Django because it:

-Allows code modules to be divided into logical groups, making them flexible to change Provides an auto-generated web admin module to ease website administration Provides a pre-packaged API for common user tasks Enables developers to define a given function’s URL Allows users to separate business logic from the HTML Is written in Python, one of the most popular programming languages available today Gives you a system to define the HTML template for your web page, avoiding code duplication
+Allows code modules to be divided into logical groups, making them flexible to change.
+Provides an auto-generated web admin module to ease website administration.
+Provides a pre-packaged API for common user tasks.
+Enables developers to define a given function’s URL.
+Allows users to separate business logic from the HTML.
+Is written in Python, one of the most popular programming languages available today.
+Gives you a system to define the HTML template for your web page, avoiding code duplication.

 ----

 **What is CRUD?**

 It has nothing to do with dirt or grime.
 It’s a handy acronym for Create, Read, Update, and Delete.
 It’s a mnemonic framework used to remind developers on how to construct usable models when building application programming interfaces (APIs).

 ----

 **Does Django have any drawbacks?**

 Django’s disadvantages include:

-Its monolithic size makes it unsuitable for smaller projects Everything hinges on Django’s ORM (Object-Relational Mapping) Everything must be explicitly defined due to a lack of convention
+- Its monolithic size makes it unsuitable for smaller projects.
+- Everything hinges on Django’s ORM (Object-Relational Mapping).
+- Everything must be explicitly defined due to a lack of convention.

 ----